FelicityPictures/Maze-Final-Project/README.md

 6/4/15: A bit late, but worked on loading the direction images on the maze
-         Helped set different modes for different screens Drew more images for Spot the Difference
+         Helped set different modes for different screens Drew more images for Spot the Difference 6/5/15: Displaying the arrow keys when the user moves around Displaying the Map Screen
+         Will continue working on Puzzle Tile Game

 What do we have as of 6/1?
 INSTRUCTIONS: Look at Maze_Final_Project.pde (for bordered map) and PuzzleTileGame.pde (for Puzzle Tile game).
 Not much progress, but should be able to compile.